Sarah-Salad/ManyTimePadAssignment/README.md

 * We write a function to convert hex to bits

-* We write a function to generate all the possible masks of length n

 * making XOR between  two ciphertexts  allow us to (by neutralizing the key) tell which bits are equal and which one are different among the input strings.